Amgen (AMGN)

 Robert A. Bradway, Chairman and Chief Executive Officer

-Mr. Bradway became Amgen's Chairman in January 2013 and Chief Executive Officer in May 2012.
-He joined Amgen in 2006, serving as vice president, Operations Strategy, and then as executive vice president and chief financial officer from April 2007 to May 2010.
-Prior to Amgen, Mr. Bradway was a managing director at Morgan Stanley in London, where he led the firm's banking department and corporate finance activities in Europe.
+Robert A. Bradway has served as Amgen's Chairman since January 2013 and Chief Executive Officer since May 2012.
+He joined Amgen in 2006, holding positions such as President and Chief Operating Officer from May 2010 to May 2012, and Executive Vice President and Chief Financial Officer from April 2007 to May 2010.
+Before joining Amgen, Mr. Bradway was a managing director at Morgan Stanley in London, where he led the firm's banking department and corporate finance activities in Europe starting in 2001.
 He began his career at Morgan Stanley in New York in 1985 as a healthcare industry investment banker.
+Mr. Bradway holds a bachelor's degree in biology from Amherst College and a Master of Business Administration from Harvard University.

 Peter H. Griffith, Executive Vice President and Chief Financial Officer